Click the red buttons to sign up to volunteer in one of our programs!

 - THE TEAM LEADER IS IN CHARGE ON HIS/HER DESIGNATED NIGHT AND WILL MAKE ALL FINAL DECISIONS WHILE OUT ON THE STREET.

-PLEASE DO NOT CHANGE ANY NIGHT OR TIMES THAT YOU HAVE AGREED TO SERVE WITH OUR ORGANIZATION WITHOUT DISCUSSING CHANGES WITH THE OFFICE.
+PLEASE DO NOT CHANGE ANY NIGHT OR TIMES THAT YOU HAVE AGREED TO SERVE WITH OUR ORGANIZATION WITHOUT DISCUSSING CHANGES WITH THE OUTREACH PROGRAM MANAGER.

-IF UNABLE TO REPORT ON YOUR ASSIGNED NIGHT, YOU MUST CONTACT THE HEARTS OFFICE, AS SOON AS POSSIBLE (1 day’s notice, if possible) TO LET US KNOW; ALSO LET YOUR TEAM LEADER KNOW.
+IF UNABLE TO REPORT ON YOUR ASSIGNED NIGHT, YOU MUST CONTACT THE OUTREACH PROGRAM MANAGER, AS SOON AS POSSIBLE (1 day’s notice, if possible) TO LET US KNOW; ALSO LET YOUR TEAM LEADER KNOW.

-WE MUST REMEMBER WE ARE DEALING WITH THE MENTALLY ILL AND OTHERS WHO MAY HAVE VIOLENT CRIMINAL BACKGROUNDS.
-IF YOU DO NOT ADHERE TO THE ABOVE RULES, WE ARE SORRY, BUT WE WILL HAVE TO DISMISS YOU FROM OUR ORGANIZATION.
+WE MUST REMEMBER WE MAY BE DEALING WITH THE MENTALLY ILL AND OTHERS WHO MAY HAVE VIOLENT CRIMINAL BACKGROUNDS.
+IF A FIGHT OR HEATED ARGUMENT BREAKS OUT DO NOT INTERVENE.
+CONTACT LOCAL AUTHORITIES IF NEEDED.

 AS A VOLUNTEER, I AGREE TO FOLLOW ALL RULES SET FORTH ABOVE.
 I REALIZE THEY ARE FOR THE GOOD OF THE MINISTRY AND THE OTHER VOLUNTEERS.